Has Anthony Bourdain Ever Been to Costa Rica?

 Last June after Anthony’s untimely death, I wrote an article that I was planning on writing as my blog aged, but due to circumstances, I published my piece that day, amidst disbelief that I shared with people around the world.

-Not only did people enjoy Anthony’s television show for the obvious reasons, but many people traveled to places he went and even dined in the places he filmed in.
+Not only did people enjoy Anthony’s television shows, but many people traveled to the places he’d been and dined in the restaurants featured.
 Anthony gloriously stayed off the beaten path where he was more apt to find “the good stuff”, as he called it.
-And, his recommendations were good.
+And, his recommendations were definitely good.

 With Costa Rica being the massive tourist destination it is, naturally his fans wonder: has he been there?
 What did he have to say?